 - The signer's identity is screened according to the requirements of the Notary's commissioning state.
 This may include answering questions based on the signer's personal and credit history (KBA), verifying the signer's identification documents online (credential analysis), the Notary remotely viewing the signer's ID during the notarization, or other RON identification methods set by statute.

 - The Notary records any required information for the Notary's journal records.
-The Notary must typically also retain an audio and video recording of the notarization session.
+Under the laws of states with remote online notarization, the Notary must also create and retain an audiovisual recording of the notarization session.

 - The remotely notarized document is returned to the signer.